osg-htc/docs/docs/data/xrootd/install-cms-xcache.md

 ===============================

 This document describes how to install a CMS XCache.
-This service allows a site or regional network to cache data frequently used in CMS, reducing data transfer over the wide-area network and decreasing access latency.
+This service allows a site or regional network to cache data frequently used by the [CMS experiment](https://github.com/opensciencegrid/topology/blob/master/virtual-organizations/CMS.yaml), reducing data transfer over the wide-area network and decreasing access latency.